 Telecommuting: to be or not to be

-- Ultimate connectivity.
 Intelligent forwarding with bring-your-own-device compatibility makes it possible to manage your business calls from anywhere.
-It’s hard to miss a call when all your devices are ringing at the same time.
+It’s hard to miss a call when all of your devices are ringing at the same time.

 It’s your choice alone whether to encourage telecommuting or ban it from your organization.
 However, MightyCall virtual phone system remains a valuable communicational asset regardless of your business layout.